 The next step is to bind the results to the UI.
 In order to receive the results, we got to subscribe the resulting observable sequence.
 No matter how complex the composition is we’re talking about, the result is still lazy.
 In this case, the SelectMany use has returned an IObservable<DictionaryWord[]> which won’t do anything till we make a call to Subscribe.
-From that point on, throttled user input will trigger web service calls whose results are sent to the observer passed to Subscribe: using (res.Subscribe(words => { lst.Items.Clear(); lst.Items.AddRange((from word in words select word.Word).ToArray()); })) Application.Run(frm); In this piece of code, we receive the words in the OnNext handler.
+From that point on, throttled user input will trigger web service calls whose results are sent to the observer passed to Subscribe: using (res.ObserveOn(lst).Subscribe(words => { lst.Items.Clear(); lst.Items.AddRange((from word in words select word.Word).ToArray()); })) Application.Run(frm); In this piece of code, we receive the words in the OnNext handler.
 After clearing the elements in the ListBox control, we use regular LINQ to Objects over the array of DictionaryWord objects to get the Word property (which is of type string) and pass an array of words to AddRange.
 This additional step is needed since the dictionary service hands back DictionaryWord objects which do not only contain the word itself, but also provide the dictionary the word was found in (usable information when searching multiple dictionaries using other web methods).